thejasonfile/udacity-fend-neighborhood-map/README.md

 Download this repo and install dependencies ```npm i```

+You will need to provide your own Foursquare and Google Maps API keys.

 Then start a web server with npm ```npm start```

 Then open your browser to ```http://localhost:3000```